Nabil5352/Py-Snippets/README.md

 # Py-Snippets
 This programs are from quiz section of udacity course https://www.udacity.com/course/intro-to-computer-science--cs101 by Dave Evans.
 Altough his solutions are much simpler than mine, but this are the way I've solve them which also passes all test cases.

-Hope to refactor them in future. :)
+Hope to refactor them in future.

+Got two book reference-
+- Structure and Interpretation of Computer Programs (SICP)
+- An introduction to computing by David Evans

+:)